The day itself

 What time should I arrive?

-Please arrive by 5:00 PM promptly so we can begin on time.
+Please arrive by 5:00 PM so we can begin on time.

 What are the parking and transportation options?